ThomasJaeger/VisualMASM/README.md

 Update - 07-22-2017
 -------------------
+- Now updating "Size in Bytes" column in project explorer when link was successful
 - Updated project output folder when renaming a project
 - Updated project output folder when saving a project into a different folder via "Save Project As..."